CamelliaYip99/mf821group11/README.md

 ## DONE:
 - add sleep functionality to market scanner.
 Currently user has to wait at least 30 seconds before typing in a "y/n" response - if user repeatedly prompts for "n" then code errors out as it is trying to pop from an empty queue.
 Sleep functionality for approx. 32 seconds means that it wil only prompt user after new stocks have been added from the scanner. (approx. 2 hours)
+- Bug-1: During trading hours, bars do not get updated during the historical data catchup.
+This might be due to how the **realtime** flag is being initialized and/or set (approx. 2 hours)(filed 10/28, fixed 10/31)

 ## Backlog:
-- Bug-1: During trading hours, bars do not get updated during the historical data catchup.
-This might be due to how the **realtime** flag is being initialized and/or set (approx. 2 hours)
-- Bug-2: Flaky **minutes_diff** computation in that occasionally the difference between time.now() and the time of the retrieved bars is a negative value (this should never happen)
+- Bug-2: Flaky **minutes_diff** computation in that occasionally the difference between time.now() and the time of the retrieved bars is a negative value (this should never happen)(filed 10/31)
+- Bug-3: When conditions are met for creating a new Bar object, as in when triangle criteria is met, initialization of Bar object fails, since there is no current implicit construction of the Bar object.
+Potential solution: modify Bar class to have constructor that will implicitly create **Bar.attribute** set to 0 (approx. 1 hour)(filed 10/31)